mastercomfig/mastercomfig/docs/tf2/huds/index.md

 * [Flame's Guide to HUDs](https://issuu.com/stefanbunduc/docs/flamehud) - A PDF guide that goes over common HUD elements
 * Boen's Guide to HUDs - [Part 1](https://mods.fightingamphibians.org/hud1.png) and [Part 2](https://mods.fightingamphibians.org/hud2.jpg)
 * [Revan's resource file list](https://github.com/cooolbros/tf2-res-file-list) - A list of HUD elements with images and how to edit them
+* [Whisker's SourceScheme Documentation](https://imgur.com/a/kRyiWE2) - A step by step visualizataion on to customize Source Scheme (the game UI in menus like the server browser)
 * [HUD Animations](hud_animations.md) - How to use the manifest to easily modify HUD animations
 * [HUD Crosshair Guide](hud_crosshairs.md) - Everything about custom crosshairs
 * [Installing Font Crosshairs](font_crosshairs.md) - How to install a font crosshair into an existing HUD